bupstash-repository

 This directory is not used when the repository is configured for storage engines other than "Dir" storage.

 in external or alternative storage formats.
+This file is human editable to assist

 The hash tree structure